 Part time (10 to 20 hours a week), remote.

 Train to be a developer

 Get the skills for a new career.
-Code Platoon is an immersive coding boot camp that teaches veterans everything they need to know to become a full-stack developer.
+Code Platoon is an immersive coding boot camp that teaches veterans and military spouses everything they need to know to become a full-stack developer.